puppetlabs/puppet-docs/source/puppetdb/1/upgrade.markdown

 1. PuppetDB itself
 2. The [terminus plugins][connect_master] on every puppet master (or [every node][connect_apply], if using a standalone deployment)

-You should **upgrade PuppetDB first.** Since PuppetDB will be down for a few minutes during the upgrade and puppet masters will not be able to serve catalogs until it comes back, you should schedule upgrades during a maintenance window in which no new nodes will be brought on line.
+You should **upgrade PuppetDB first.** Since PuppetDB will be down for a few minutes during the upgrade and puppet masters will not be able to serve catalogs until it comes back, you should schedule upgrades during a maintenance window during which no new nodes will be brought on line.

 If you upgrade PuppetDB without upgrading the terminus plugins, your Puppet deployment should continue to function identically, with no loss of functionality.
 However, you may not be able to take advantage of new PuppetDB features until you upgrade the terminus plugins.

 Upgrading PuppetDB
 -----

-**On your PuppetDB server:** stop the PuppetDB service, upgrade the PuppetDB package, and start the PuppetDB service back up.
+**On your PuppetDB server:** stop the PuppetDB service, upgrade the PuppetDB package, then restart the PuppetDB service.

 ### For PE Users